aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 HTTP APIs enable you to create RESTful APIs that integrate with AWS Lambda functions or to any routable HTTP endpoint.

-HTTP API supports both `Lambda Proxy Integration` and `HTTP Proxy Integration`.
+HTTP API supports both Lambda proxy integration and HTTP proxy integration.
 See [Working with AWS Lambda Proxy Integrations for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) and [Working with HTTP Proxy Integrations for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-http.html) for more information.